 Doctors soon discovered that Ruth was suffering from an intestinal abscess—or, in short, an ulcer.
 An operation ensued, and Ruth was confined to a month of bed rest to recover.

-The Yankees badly missed Ruth while he was out.
+The Yankees badly missed Ruth’s presence in the lineup.
 When he finally rejoined his team, it was limping along with a 15-25 record, ahead of only the cannibalized Boston Red Sox in the American League standings.
-Even when Ruth returned, the Yankees were resigned to the fact that they were in the middle of a rebuilding year.
-They had an aging pitching staff, a tin-hitting shortstop (Pee Wee Wanniger) playing in his only full major league seasonWanniger, who hit .236 with a slugging percentage not much higher, would only play one other year in the majors—a part-time effort split between the Red Sox and Cincinnati in 1927., and field regulars (Whitey Witt, Everett Scott and Wally Pipp) who were being phased out—not so much for being old, but ineffective.
-A healthy Ruth could only help in easing the transition.
+The Yankees were thus resigned to the fact that they were in the middle of a rebuilding year.
+They had an aging pitching staff, a tin-hitting shortstop (Pee Wee Wanniger) playing in his only full major league season, and field regulars (Whitey Witt, Everett Scott and Wally Pipp) who were being phased out—not so much for being old, but ineffective.
+The return of a healthy Ruth could only help in easing the transition.

 The ousting of Scott and Pipp from the lineup weaved an ironic prologue to one of baseball’s great achievements.
 Scott, ringing up the longest consecutive game streak in major league history, had it snapped at 1,307 games in early May when he was replaced by Wanniger at shortstop.
 Less than a month later, Pipp complained of a recurring headache he suffered after being nailed by a baseball a few days earlier.
 He asked for the day off, and a day became an eternity.
 Replacing him at first base was a 22-year old who had been a sensation in the minors and had performed magnificently, albeit scantly, for the Yankees.
 Having pinch-hit for Wanniger the day before, Lou Gehrig played in his second consecutive contest—and it would be 2,128 games before he would be absent from a box score again.

-Meanwhile, Babe Ruth apparently hadn’t learned—or was simply ignoring—the lessons taught to him by his belly, continuing to ditch the team’s hotel on the road for the nightlifeRuth’s roommate Ping Bodie commented, “I room with his suitcase.”.
+Meanwhile, Babe Ruth apparently hadn’t learned—or was simply ignoring—the lessons taught to him by his belly, continuing to ditch the team’s hotel on the road for the nightlife.
 And minuscule Yankees manager Miller Huggins was beginning to tire of it all.

 At first glance, the 5’6”, 140-pound New York skipper looked like the perfect pet for Ruth—the humorless little guy being hugged around the neck and given noogies by the big star.
 But those who knew Huggins better saw him as a more prominent presence who, over his eight years at New York, had skillfully sewed his talented team into a consistent winner.